A Network-Based Measure of Cosponsorship Influence on Bill Passing in the United States House of Representatives: Defining Legislator Influence

 \subsection{Accounting for Political Parties}

-We account for the political parties of legislators by calculating the influence of legislators with Republicans and Democrats separately.
+We account for legislators' political parties by calculating the influence of legislators with Republicans and Democrats separately.
 We control for party affiliation by separately summing across the Democrat and Republican columns in $C_{\text{pass}}$ and $C_{\text{tot}}$.
-We then divide the Democrat and Republican sums by the number of Democrats and Republicans, respectively, in the House of Representatives at time $t$ to examine the relative influence that representative $i$ has with Democrats and Republicans.
+We then divide the Democrat and Republican sums by the number of Democrats and number of Republicans, respectively, in the House of Representatives at time $t$ to examine the relative influence that representative $i$ has with Democrats and Republicans.
 This yields tensors with entries